Lechuza (album)

 Lechuza (Spanish "barn owl") is the second studio album by American pop punk band Fenix TX, released on May 22, 2001, by MCA and Drive-Thru Records.
 Between June and August, the group performed on the Warped Tour.

 The first song, "Phoebe Cates", is a first-person tale of falling in lust with actress Phoebe Cates.
 It includes a bridge with the lines "Looking for a fast time / Watching out for bright lights / Send me off to private school / When I'm with you it's paradise", all of which are references to films starring Cates (Fast Times at Ridgemont High, Bright Lights, Big City, Private School and Paradise, respectively).

 On both the UK and the Japanese issue of the album, two bonus tracks are added — an updated rendition the Spanish Christmas song "Feliz Navidad" and the group's 2000 single "All My Fault" from Fenix TX.
 The hidden track "James' Song" is placed at the end of the second bonus track, thus shortening the length of track 11 on these issues to 5:34.

-This is the final studio album with Adam Lewis on bass, before his passing in June 2024.
+This is the final studio album with Adam Lewis on bass, before his death in June 2024.